 Civil War Trust Mourns Loss of Chairman Emeritus Henry E. Simpson

-The Civil War Trust and the entire historic preservation community mourn the loss of longtime trustee and friend Henry E. Simpson of Birmingham, Ala.
+In July 2013, the Civil War Trust and the entire historic preservation community mourned the loss of longtime trustee and friend Henry E. Simpson of Birmingham, Ala.
 Mr. Simpson served on the Trust board for 15 years, including a recently concluded two-year term as chairman.

 Henry's tenure as chairman marked one of the Trust's greatest periods of success in terms of land acquisition, including the permanent protection of 5,000 acres of hallowed ground.
 Among the properties protected during that time are some of the most historic ever protected by a private battlefield conservation entity, including: 285 acres at Gaine's Mill, Va., effectively quadrupling the land protected at that important site; 776 acres at Shiloh, Tenn., that largely complete that battlefield and national park; 570 acres at Perryville, Ky., including the infamous "slaughter pen" and burning barn sites; the Vermont Monument site at Cedar Creek, Va.; 49 acres at the heart of Saunders Field on the Wilderness Battlefield, Va.; and the Cameron Strip Center at Franklin, Tenn.